-With Christmas fast approaching, there's a note of urgency in the air when it comes to sorting out gifts.
+With Christmas fast approaching, there’s a note of urgency in the air when it comes to sorting out gifts.
 Most of us turn to major retailers and international e-commerce giants in our time of need.
 But there are alternatives.
-Young, high-growth companies around Britain are creating a huge variety of products that would make excellent presents.
+Startups around Britain are creating a huge variety of products that would make excellent presents.

 We’ve put our in-depth, up-to-the-minute research platform to the test to discover the very best present-shaped offerings from young, high-growth British businesses.

 This Birmingham-based company puts a twist on the traditional gift of flower bouquets by offering “beer bouquets made up of bottles of real ale or craft beer”.
 These are “hand-selected from some of the UK’s finest micro-breweries,” meaning they won’t be found in your local supermarket!

 Founder Lisa Molloy, who remains the company’s sole shareholder, attended the Entrepreneurial Spark accelerator in October 2015, winning a £2000 prize for her business pitch.
 This has helped her to expand Bro-quet’s product offering to include whiskey and gin bouquets.

 This holiday season Bro-quet is offering a ‘little Christmas bro-quet’ complete with three bottles of carefully-selected beers and ales.

 Each bouquet is accompanied by a glass, a bottle opener and a beer mat.